-Eric Bolling currently serves as co-host of FOX News Channel's (FNC) The Five (weekdays 5-6PM/ET).
-He also serves as the host of Cashin' In (Saturdays 11:30AM-12PM/ET), an analysis program on FNC's weekend business block, The Cost of Freedom.
+Eric Bolling is a former co-host of FOX News Channel's (FNC) The Five (weekdays 9-10PM/ET).
+He serves as the host of Cashin' In (Saturdays 11:30AM-12PM/ET), an analysis program on FNC's weekend business block, The Cost of Freedom.
 Bolling joined the network in 2008.

 On "The Five," Bolling is one of seven rotating personalities who discuss, debate and at times debunk the hot news stories, controversies and issues of the day.
 Additionally, he serves as a commodities contributor to both FNC and Fox Business Network (FBN), specializing in the economy.
 Previously, he served as host of FBN's Follow the Money, Happy Hour as well as FoxNews.com's Strategy Room.
 Prior to joining FBN, Bolling helped launch and was an original panelist on CNBC's Fast Money.